neetoons/pawn-android-toolchain/README.md

   * In the Acode application, go to the **Plugins** section and install the [**AcodeX - Terminal**](https://acode.app/plugin/bajrangcoder.acodex) plugin.
   * To use **AcodeX**, press `Ctrl+K` or search for `"Open Terminal"` in the command palette (which can be opened by pressing `Ctrl+Shift+P`).
   * Enter the port number shown by the `axs` command in Termux, and the terminal session should start.
-  * To enter the specialized environment for compilation (often an Alpine Linux container/shell), execute the following command:
+  * To enter the specialized environment for compilation (often an Alpine Linux container/shell), execute the following command in the AcodeX terminal:
 <!-- end list -->

 ```sh